 Agreeing to a budget is a significant financial step that can lead you both to a strong and healthy financial relationship.
 This is how you can take everything you know about each other financially and incorporate all of your future goals to tackle each one together.
 Not having a budget can lead to spending that displeases one spouse or doesn’t fully account for your overall financial picture.

-You may now need to buy new types of insurance after you’re married.
+Marriage could require a new kind of insurance.
 After all, you are no longer only thinking about yourself when it comes to your finances.
-This can be especially important if only one of you works or if you’re making big money moves, such as buying a new home.
+This is especially important if you’re making big money moves, such as buying a new home.

-You may need to buy life insurance to protect against tragic events or consider bundling car insurance policies to save money.
-Additionally, getting insurance on your home, whether you buy or rent, and making sure you both are on the same health insurance policy are now considerations you have that you didn’t before.
+You may need to buy life insurance to protect against tragic events.
+Consider bundling car insurance policies to save money.
+Consider getting homeowners insurance and combining your health insurance policies.
 Most insurance considerations can protect your finances as they grow; some help you save money now.

-Overall, getting married is a huge financial decision, not just an emotional one.
+Marriage is both a financial decision as well as an emotional one.
 Once you find the person you want to spend your life with, sharing your financial life with them is important.
 Understand their goals, how they relate to money, and how their current financial situation meshes with yours.
-This can help strengthen both your relationship and your finances as you look to grow your wealth and live a happy life.
+This can help strengthen your relationship and finances as you grow your wealth and live a happy life.